lvgl/lvgl/docs/widgets/core/textarea.md

 The maximum number of characters can be limited with `lv_textarea_set_max_length(textarea, max_char_num)`

 ### Very long texts
-If there is a  very long text in the Text area  (e. g. > 20k characters) its scrolling and drawing might be slow.
+If there is a very long text in the Text area (e. g. > 20k characters), scrolling and drawing might be slow.
 However, by enabling `LV_LABEL_LONG_TXT_HINT   1` in `lv_conf.h` the performance can be hugely improved.
-It will save some information about the label to speed up its drawing.
+This will save some additional information about the label to speed up its drawing.
 Using `LV_LABEL_LONG_TXT_HINT` the scrolling and drawing will as fast as with "normal" short texts.

 ### Select text
-A part of text can be selected if enabled with `lv_textarea_set_text_selection(textarea, true)`.
+Any part of the text can be selected if enabled with `lv_textarea_set_text_selection(textarea, true)`.
-It works like when you select a text on your PC with your mouse.
+This works much like when you select text on your PC with your mouse.

 ## Events
-- `LV_EVENT_INSERT` Sent when before a character or text is inserted.
+- `LV_EVENT_INSERT` Sent right before a character or text is inserted.
-The event paramter is the text planned to be inserted. `lv_textarea_set_insert_replace(textarea, "New text")` replaces the text to insert.
+The event paramter is the text about to be inserted. `lv_textarea_set_insert_replace(textarea, "New text")` replaces the text to insert.
-The new text can not be in a local variable which is destroyed when the event callback exists. `""` means do not insert anything.
+The new text cannot be in a local variable which is destroyed when the event callback exists. `""` means do not insert anything.
 - `LV_EVENT_VALUE_CHANGED` Sent when the content of the text area has been changed.
 - `LV_EVENT_APPLY` Sent when `LV_KEY_ENTER` is pressed (or(sent) to a one line text area.